March 25, 2025

 • Shortened LTSVP at Immigration: January 2025

-• Obtained Permit Masuk stamp and certificate from Immigration: February 2025
+• Obtained Permit Masuk certificate and PR passport stamp from Immigration: February 2025

 • Applied for Red IC at JPN: February 2025